-(25) A Privacy Impact Assessment should be completed:
+(25) A Privacy Impact Assessment must be completed, in consultation with the UNE Privacy Officer:

-- a. prior to the commencement of a new project or activity using: - i. an initial Privacy Impact Threshold Assessment (PITA) to determine whether the project includes personal information; and/or - ii. a more detailed Privacy Impact Assessment (PIA) for large scale, ongoing or high risk projects; - b. during change or renewal of an existing project, system or process involving the collection, use, or processing of personal information where: - i. a periodic review of the project/process as it progresses is undertaken to ensure all privacy considerations are being addressed; and - ii. by having a 'privacy by design' approach, detailed requirements in the investigation phases of new products, systems, applications or processes help guide decisions on selection of solutions which support privacy compliance from the outset, avoiding more costly and time consuming processes to retrofit information management standards. - c. with a record of all PIAs or PITAs added to the project or activity file in the authorised records management system and a copy sent to privacy@une.edu.au.
+- a. prior to the commencement of a new project or activity using: - i. an initial Privacy Impact Threshold Assessment (PITA) to determine whether the project includes personal information; and/or - ii. a more detailed Privacy Impact Assessment (PIA) for large scale, ongoing or high risk projects; - b. during change or renewal of an existing project, system or process involving the collection, use, or processing of personal information where: - i. a periodic review of the project/process as it progresses is undertaken to ensure all privacy considerations are being addressed; and - ii. by having a 'privacy by design' approach, detailed requirements in the investigation phases of new products, systems, applications or processes help guide decisions on selection of solutions which support privacy compliance from the outset, avoiding more costly and time consuming processes to retrofit information management standards. - c. when a contract involves goods or services provided to UNE that may have trans-territorial implications for compliance with privacy legislation of jurisdictions outside of NSW and Australia; - d. with a record of all PIAs or PITAs added to the project or activity file in the authorised records management system and a copy sent to privacy@une.edu.au.